visit www.recycleright.sa.gov.au to find your nearest oil recycling location: http://www.recycleright.sa.gov.au

 What about the oil containers?

 There are approximately 50 sites in South Australia that also collect the used oil containers for recycling into new oil containers and other plastic products.
-For a list of participating waste oil container collection facilities and more information about this program click here.

 What not to do with used oil